Alfex4936/github-actions/README.md

 Testing an action from [@neverendingqs](https://github.com/neverendingqs)

-This action leaves a comment by a bot whenever someone makes a issue.
+This action leaves a comment by a bot whenever someone makes an issue.

 Result is [here](https://github.com/Alfex4936/github-actions/issues/1)